Liv-Forte/EcologitsExpansionMSU/README.md

 # Ecologits Calculator - MSU
 This calculator is an adaptation/expanded version of the HuggingFace Ecologits calculator, adding an addional MSU page.
 This was intended to be optimized for a tabling event at the MSU Library in April 2026.
-To learn more about the calculator, see the original documentation below.
+To learn more about the calculator, see the original documentation below:

 <div align="center">
   <a href="https://ecologits.ai/">